 The frustrating aspect of a speech disorder is the fact that in many instances a cause is not readily known.
 Fortunately, we do live in an age where technology can detect variants in phonology, articulation, and intelligibility to diagnose and treat a wide variety of speech disorders.
 Many colleges and universities have coursework like auditory systems disorders, language development, and auditory systems processes along with adaptive technology integrated into their programs to best serve individuals with speech disorders.

-Valuable Technology for Speech Disorders:
+Assistive Technologies for Speech Disorders:

-Communication boards are a means to make language visible by creating an accessible means to display photographs, words, and/or symbols.
+- Communication boards are a means to make language visible by creating an accessible means to display photographs, words, and/or symbols.

-ByteCool’s Cool Speech is a text to speech player for Windows-based computer systems.
+- ByteCool’s Cool Speech is a text to speech player for Windows-based computer systems.

-Speech Trainer created to help with articulation and sound production.
+- Speech Trainer created to help with articulation and sound production.

-Cool Dictionary an on-line resource that converts text to speech.
+- Cool Dictionary an on-line resource that converts text to speech.

-TextSpeak offers a wide variety of text to speech amplifiers and OEM devices.
+- TextSpeak offers a wide variety of text to speech amplifiers and OEM devices.

-Mayer-Johnson offers a large catalog of resources for speech language development.
+- Mayer-Johnson offers a large catalog of resources for speech language development.

-Important Resources for Speech Disorders:
+Resources for Students with Speech Disorders:

 The Better Hearing Institute has provided an outline of the differing types of hearing loss that include conductive, sensorineural, and a mix of conductive & sensorineural.
 Conductive hearing loss is defined as a condition or disease interferes with the conveyance of sound through the middle ear cavity to the inner ear.
 On the other hand, sensorineural is essentially an inner ear or auditory nerve dysfunction.
 A complete audiometric assessment may reveal damage to the Corti, specific nerve damage, and/or metabolic issues with inner ear fluid.
 The final type of hearing loss is a combination of the two aforementioned types of hearing loss where sensorineural is present coupled with conductive components through a portion of the audiometric range.